 Irish Manor Houses

 While not as grandiose as a true castle, for many visitors of Ireland, an Irish manor house is the perfect balance of luxury and intimacy.
-These country estates of the rich and famous are transformed into beautiful boutique hotels.
-With fewer beds and smaller staff than a castle, the manor house forms relationships with each guest often catering to every possible need.
+These once country estates have been transformed into beautiful boutique hotels.
+With fewer beds and smaller staff than a castle, the manor house can be a more intimate experience.

 Delicious breakfasts are made to order.
-Think freshly squeezed apple juice and crepes with just picked berries from the garden.
-Some manor houses have full service restaurants, but most will at least offer a picnic lunch for exploring the area or a dinner by request.
+Think freshly squeezed orange juice and crepes with just picked berries from the garden.
+Some manor houses have full service restaurants, but most will at least offer to pack you a picnic lunch for exploring the area or dinner by request.

 Irish manor houses may be most appealing because they are often as lavish but less expensive than their castle counterparts.
 There are many, many to choose from.
 Ireland’s Blue Book is a good place to start.

 3 Star Castle Hotels & Castle Bed & Breakfasts